 In rare cases, MS is life-threatening.
 If your condition gets considerably worse, you may want to make a living will, which allows your wishes to be carried out if you are not able to make decisions for yourself.
 For more information, see the topic Care at the End of Life.

 In general, there is no way to prevent multiple sclerosis (MS) or its attacks.
-For people with relapsing-remitting MS and secondary progressive MS, treatment with medicine may reduce the frequency of relapses and delay disability.
+For people with relapsing-remitting MS, primary progressive MS, and secondary progressive MS, treatment with medicine may reduce the frequency of relapses and delay disability.

 If you have multiple sclerosis (MS), it is important to find ways of coping with the practical and emotional demands of the disease.
 These are different for everyone, so home treatment varies from person to person.